 Check out the interactive tide pools and learn about aquatic life from around the world at the Birch Aquarium at Scripps Institution of Oceanography.
 Cheer on the San Diego Padres (MLB) with thousands of fans at Petco Park.
 Take a walk along La Jolla Cove to see beautiful views of the ocean and even the occasional sea lion.
 Swim in the ocean or work on your tan at Whispering Sand Beach.
 Sign up for a Historic Bay Cruise or check out the occasional live music at the Maritime Museum San Diego.
 Grab some baked goods like a Ham & Cheese Croissant or a Blueberry Lemon Scone at Wayfarer Bread & Pastry.
 Try the Double Cut Swordfish Chop or Mexican Halibut at The Fishery.
 Order local brews like a Hop On Board, Hidden Gem, or Tres Tres from Ocean Beach Brewery.
 Or make your way to Resident Brewing for an Urbanite IPA or Golden Kiss Saison.

 - Home Price: $888,000 median purchase price; $1,575 median monthly rent

 - Crime Rate: Safer than 23% of U.S. cities

 If San Diego is too big for your liking, consider Santa Barbara instead!
 This coastal city is considered one of the best-kept secrets of California.
 With its clear-blue Pacific Coast waters and a number of green spaces found throughout the city against the backdrop of the Santa Ynez Mountains, it’s hard not to love Santa Barbara’s quieter, more leisurely vibe.
-As for the local job market, Santa Barbara has a strong startup culture and a few Fortune 500 companies with offices in the area, including Amazon and Alliance Data.
+As for the local job market, Santa Barbara has a strong startup culture and a few Fortune 500 companies with offices in the area, including Amazon and Bread Financial.